 1:1 The burden which Habakkuk the prophet did see.

-1:2 O Jehovah, how long shall I cry, and thou wilt not hear?
-I cry out unto thee of violence, and thou wilt not save.
+1:2 Jehovah, how long shall I cry and thou wilt not hear?
+I cry out unto thee, Violence! and thou dost not save.

-1:3 Why dost thou show me iniquity, and look upon perverseness? for destruction and violence are before me; and there is strife, and contention riseth up.
+1:3 Why dost thou cause me to see iniquity, and lookest thou upon grievance?
+For spoiling and violence are before me; and there is strife, and contention riseth up.

-1:4 Therefore the law is slacked, and justice doth never go forth; for the wicked doth compass about the righteous; therefore justice goeth forth perverted.
+1:4 Therefore the law is powerless, and justice doth never go forth; for the wicked encompasseth the righteous; therefore judgment goeth forth perverted.

-1:5 Behold ye among the nations, and look, and wonder marvellously; for I am working a work in your days, which ye will not believe though it be told you.
+1:5 See ye among the nations, and behold, and wonder marvellously; for [I] work a work in your days, which ye will not believe, though it be declared [to you].

-1:6 For, lo, I raise up the Chaldeans, that bitter and hasty nation, that march through the breadth of the earth, to possess dwelling-places that are not theirs.
+1:6 For behold, I raise up the Chaldeans, that bitter and impetuous nation, which marcheth through the breadth of the earth, to possess dwelling-places that are not theirs.

-1:8 Their horses also are swifter than leopards, and are more fierce than the evening wolves; and their horsemen press proudly on: yea, their horsemen come from far; they fly as an eagle that hasteth to devour.
+1:8 And their horses are swifter than the leopards, and are more agile than the evening wolves; and their horsemen prance proudly, and their horsemen come from afar: they fly as an eagle that hasteth to devour.

-1:9 They come all of them for violence; the set of their faces is forwards; and they gather captives as the sand.
+1:9 They come all of them for violence: the crowd of their faces is forwards, and they gather captives as the sand.

-1:10 Yea, he scoffeth at kings, and princes are a derision unto him; he derideth every stronghold; for he heapeth up dust, and taketh it.
+1:10 Yea, he scoffeth at kings, and princes are a scorn unto him; he derideth every stronghold: for he heapeth up dust, and taketh it.

-1:12 Art not thou from everlasting, O Jehovah my God, my Holy One? we shall not die.
-O Jehovah, thou hast ordained him for judgment; and thou, O Rock, hast established him for correction.
+1:12 -- Art thou not from everlasting, Jehovah my God, my Holy One?
+We shall not die.
+Jehovah, thou hast ordained him for judgment; and thou, O Rock, hast appointed him for correction.

-1:13 Thou that art of purer eyes than to behold evil, and that canst not look on perverseness, wherefore lookest thou upon them that deal treacherously, and holdest thy peace when the wicked swalloweth up the man that is more righteous than he;
+1:13 [Thou art] of purer eyes than to behold evil, and canst not look on mischief: wherefore lookest thou upon them that deal treacherously, [and] keepest silence when the wicked swalloweth up a [man] more righteous than he?

-1:14 and makest men as the fishes of the sea, as the creeping things, that have no ruler over them?
+1:14 And thou makest men as the fishes of the sea, as the creeping things, that have no ruler over them.

-1:15 He taketh up all of them with the angle, he catcheth them in his net, and gathereth them in his drag: therefore he rejoiceth and is glad.
+1:15 He taketh up all of them with the hook, he catcheth them in his net, and gathereth them into his drag; therefore he rejoiceth and is glad:

-1:16 Therefore he sacrificeth unto his net, and burneth incense unto his drag; because by them his portion is fat, and his food plenteous.
+1:16 therefore he sacrificeth unto his net, and burneth incense unto his drag; for by them his portion is become fat, and his meat dainty.